NAU-Python-Class/Python-Sources/README.md

 > To be able to make done the tasks change [ ] to [x]...

-## To Do list for Learning
+## 1. Learn Python the Hard Way

-1. Learn Python the Hard Way
+Finishing this exercise create a repository of your own to write exercises.
+While you are following the exercises  use line comments and multiline comments to take notes, and remind yourself with them.
+Save each exercises seperately and save it to your repository.
+After finishing the exercises and saving it to your repository change the corresponding task below [ ] to [X] and commit the changes...

-  - [X] Exercise 0: The Setup
+  - [ ] Exercise 0: The Setup
   - [ ] Exercise 1: A Good First Program
   - [ ] Exercise 2: Comments and Pound Characters
   - [ ] Exercise 2: Comments And Pound Characters